Ecommerce Performance Marketing: A Complete Guide for 2024

 For example, if someone was shopping at a competing basketball eCommerce site, our list would look like this:

-• Make sure your copy matches your campaign objective
+• Make sure your ad copy matches your images and campaign objective

-• Be sure to anticipate any objections in your ad copy
+• Anticipate any objections to your ad copy and address them

 Step 8: Optimize and Improve